RAND HRS Longitudinal File:

 - Why don't the frequency counts on the fat files match those in the HRS codebooks for household level variables?

-- I have successfully downloaded the 1998 RAND HRS fat file data and tried to look at the data in SPSS.
+- I have successfully downloaded the 1998 RAND HRS Fat File and tried to look at the data in SPSS.
 However, I am unable to analyze the data — the prompt I receive is that the system is not responding and it seems like the computer is locked.

-I got an error message when I tried to open RAND HRS in SAS.
+I got an error message when I tried to open RAND HRS Longitudinal File in SAS.
 System says: "ERROR: File cannot be opened or format not found".

 Use sasfmts.sas7bdat to create a formats catalog (formats.sas7bcat).
-Assign library as the folder where the RAND HRS data and sasfmts.sas7bdat files are, and submit SAS code.
+Assign library as the folder where the RAND HRS Longitudinal File and the sasfmts.sas7bdat file are located, and submit SAS code.
 LIBNAME library "[name of RAND HRS data folder]";

 PROC FORMAT LIBRARY=library CNTLIN=library.sasfmts;